In most of working people’s career, they might have surely faced many types of interviews like

 In a panel interview, the need for the new candidate is very important for the team lead or anyone in the panel member who needs the interviewee to his/her team.

 In this case, there are more chances they tend to ask many questions to the interviewee and it might also dominate the whole panel interview and disturbance among the other panel members.

 6. More stress due to status difference:

-Generally, in any kind of interview there are lots of chances the interviewee might feel low or less in confidence due to the pressure of getting into new job or atmosphere.
+Generally, in any kind of interview, there are lots of chances the interviewee might feel low or less in confidence due to the pressure of getting into a new job or atmosphere.

 In those cases, facing too many interviewers who are all of different job role and of higher scale in their jobs might make them feel the status difference as well create more stress on them.